Salazar99/Slam/README.md

 ```

 ### Mac OS only
-* Install the libraries (specify a proper path usig cmake)
+* Install the libraries (specify a proper path using cmake)
 ```
 make install
 ```